 Where the retrenchment was based on any form of discrimination (for example, because of someone’s race, religion, gender, sexual orientation etc.), the compensation amount could be as much as 24 months’ remuneration.

 There have also been cases for employers trying to justify retrenchments with the fact the business is being bought by a larger corporation.
 However, even in this case, the process is still applicable and a legal requirement.

-If you want read more about your rights in the workplace, have a look at our easy-to-understand write-up on How to Deal with Unfair Labour Practices at Work.
+If you want to read more about your rights in the workplace, have a look at our easy-to-understand write-up on How to Deal with Unfair Labour Practices at Work.

 Possible alternatives, other options and applying for benefits.

 At the end of the day, even if the legal process was followed and generally amicable, you are still left with trying to find another job and dealing with the period in between employment.
 One option for some financial relief is applying for the Unemployment Insurance Fund, which you can do immediately after being retrenched.
-In fact, this is something your previous employer can assist you with – find out how here.
+This is something your previous employer can assist you with – find out how here.

 A chance to rebuild and take on new challenges

-While this kind of change is absolutely daunting, it’s also an opportunity to re-evaluate your life and career path.
+While this kind of change is daunting, it’s also an opportunity to re-evaluate your life and career path.
 Think of it as a necessary push in the direction of enriching your life with a different working experience.